-adjustments, ^b A decrease in net external debt of the central bank denotes an increase in foreign claims.
-Note: Data for the first quarter of 2014 refer to January.
-Source: CNB.

-Figure 57 Consolidated central government revenue and expense^a GFS 2001 includes expenditures for the acquisition of non-financial assets.
+in foreign claims.
+Note: Data for the first quarter of 2014 refer to January and February.
+Source: CNB expense includes expenditures for the acquisition of non-financial assets.
 From January 2008 on, CM is excluded from the consolidated central government balance.
-Sources: MoF and CNB calculations.
+Sources: MoF and CNB calculations